-Notes forming part of the consolidated financial statements for the year ended 31 March 2023
+Notes forming part of the consolidated financial statements for the year ended 31 March 2023 a.
+Financial Assets i.
+Initial recognition and measurements:

-Financial Instruments
+3. Financial Instruments

-Pinancial assets and financial liabilities are recognised in the Consolidated Balance Sheet when the Group becomes a party to the contractual provisions of the instrument.
+Financial assets and financial liabilities are recognised in the Consolidated Balance Sheet when the Group becomes a party to the contractual provisions of the instrument.